microsoft/psi/topics/InDepth.BasicStreamOperators.md

 In this case, we need to specify the vector size and a function that given an index in the array and an input stream of type `TIn` produces an output stream of type `TOut`.
 This function essentially allows us to  specify the sub-pipeline that will be created for the input index.

-For instance, conside the example below:
+For instance, consider the example below:

 ```csharp
 var streamOfArray = Generators.Sequence(p, new[] { 0, 1, 2 }, r => new[] { r[0] + 1, r[1] + 1, r[2] + 1 }, 100);